Be a force for educational equity by teaching in urban schools

 Davenport's urban teaching program partners with community schools and other entities so you’ll develop strong relationships for effective teaching in urban schools.
 The knowledge, skills, experiences and connections you gain in Davenport’s urban teaching program will help you become an effective educator.

 Enjoy the convenience and quality of a master of urban education that's delivered through livestream classes.

 Faculty experts in urban education

-Davenport urban education faculty have 10+ years of experience as educators, with expertise in areas like elementary and secondary teaching and school leadership as well as certification in RTV instruction.
+Learn from Davenport faculty who have 30+ years of collective experience as educators, with expertise in areas like elementary and secondary teaching and educational leadership as well as certification in Online+ learning instruction.

 Clinical immersion from the start

 As a working teacher, you can add newly acquired skills to your classroom immediately.